AmmarAlzureiqi/Mood-of-Music/README.md

 4. The app will generate a playlist and add it to your Spotify account.
 5. Listen to the generated playlist embedded on the website.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or suggestions, please contact [alzureiqi2@gmail.com](mailto:alzureiqi2@gmail.com).